• Home

 Universal human rights

 This right to identical remedy has been outlined in several human rights documents during the last 70 years.
-The Universal Declaration on Human Rights, adopted in 1948, units out rights geared toward recognizing “the inherent dignity and inalienable rights of all contributors of the human circle of relatives.”
+The Universal Declaration on Human Rights, adopted in 1948, units out rights geared toward recognizing “the inherent dignity and inalienable rights of all members of the human circle of relatives.”
 This is reinforced in the European Convention on Human Rights and the United Nations Convention at the Rights of the Child, which recognizes that “by using motives of physical and mental immaturity,” kids require “unique safeguards and care, which include suitable criminal safety” at the same time as underneath the age of 18.

 Stanley Paul